Litigation Skills Summer Institute

 - Nicholas A. Caputo, Partner/Owner - Caputo Law Firm

 - Ryan Flax, Managing Director - Litigation Consulting

 - Jeffrey T. Green, Partner - Sidley Austin, LLP

-- H. Kenneth Armstrong, Senior Partner - Armstrong, Donohue, Ceppos, Vaughan & Rhoads, CHTD
+- Erica Mudd, Partner - Armstrong, Donohue, Ceppos, Vaughan & Rhoades, CHTD

 - Karl Pilger, Partner, Boring & Pilger

 - Addy Schmitt, Counsel - Miller & Chevalier CHTD